To provide grants to 501(c)(3) organizations that promote the health, education and welfare of children under 21 years old, in the state of Oregon.

 Effective 1/1/2018, the Western Division of the Juan Young Trust will continue granting to college and universities to support the Annual Juan Young Trust Scholarship Program for lineal descendants only.
 A lineal descendant is a son, daughter, grandson, granddaughter, great grandson, great granddaughter, great great grandson or great great granddaughter.
 If you are a qualified lineal descendant, meet the requirements listed on the scholarship program page and wish to apply, please contact trustee, Antoinette Kienow Arenz via phone or email.
 See the Contact section below for information.

 Juan Young Trust is a spend-down trust.
-The current estimate is that the Juan Young Trust will terminate within ten years.
+The current estimate is that the Juan Young Trust will terminate within five years.
 As the termination date nears, Juan Young Trust will contact all the colleges and universities participating in the scholarship program and confirm the termination of the Annual Juan Young Trust Scholarship Program.

 The Juan Young Trust operates a Western and an Eastern Division.
 The Western Division reviews proposals from organizations west of the Willamette River and west of the Cascade Range from the McKenzie Pass to the Southern Oregon border.
 The Eastern Division reviews proposals from organizations east of the Willamette River and east of the Cascade Range from the McKenzie Pass to the Southern Oregon border.
 The geographic focus of the Juan Young Trust is the State of Oregon with emphasis on the greater Portland area.